Skip to content

 Teams without automated testing and proper review processes see significantly more production incidents.
 These incidents don’t just affect customers—they create interrupt-driven work that destroys developer focus.

 When teams lack clear requirements, proper tooling, or effective collaboration practices, developers spend time on frustrating overhead work instead of creative problem-solving.
 Research shows that 83% of software engineers report experiencing burnout, with many citing increased workloads and productivity demands as contributing factors.
-This is why our research on developer experience shows such a strong correlation between process quality and retention.

 The six phases of effective SDLC